Oracle SQL (Genius Series Book 21)

 Visualize This Derived Table

-An Example of Two Derived Tables in a Single Query
+An Example of Two Derived Tables Using WITH

 WITH RECURSIVE Derived Table Hierarchy